 Something touched me.
 The kelp’s long slender stems twisted around my body’s torso, I tried to push it away, but I only made it worse and found myself more entangled in its slimy green grip.
 I reached for my multitool and cut through the stems, breaking free.
 I looked about for the Nautilon and all I could see was a forest of kelp.

-The water was clear and dark but for a green glow, illuminated by the coloured aquatic fireflies, which were circling me.
+The water was clear and dark but for a green glow, illuminated by colourful aquatic fireflies, which were circling me.
 I tried to swim up, but the strong current was pulling me down.
 The only comfort, strange as it might seem, were the fireflies and the calming sounds of the strange melodies all around me.
 More fireflies appeared from all directions, they weren’t afraid of me, and as they passed in front of my helmet, I could see they were nothing like fireflies.
 They looked like giant diatoms, twisting and pulsating inside translucent octahedron crystals, like slow moving spinning toys.

 Exhausted, I stopped trying to fight the current and watched the fireflies swirl around me, forming a sphere.
 The sphere solidified, encircling me in an aura of purple and blue light, forming a membrane, which was only transparent from the front and behind.
 I was also slowing down, although I could still see the current all around me.